-- Whenever I eat fruits and vegetables that are genetically modified or laced with chemicals, I get a burning sensation in my stomach or chest area.
+- Whenever you eat fruits and vegetables that are genetically modified or laced with chemicals, you’ll likely get a burning sensation in the stomach or chest area.

-- My mouth also gets watery and has a bitterish or metallic taste.
+- Your mouth may also get watery with a bitterish or metallic taste.

 With organic foods, none of that happens.
-I can actually taste the flavor and feel the food doing what it is supposed to do inside my body.
+You can actually taste the flavor and feel the food doing what it is supposed to do inside your body.

 Chemically-laded substances and practices can’t be used on organic crops to speed up the process; hence, more manpower is needed to control an organic farm.

 Things such as preparing the land and weeding have to be done manually.